-Graduates of the Practical Nurse diploma are eligible to be admitted into the University of Lethbridge's Post-Diploma Bachelor of Health Sciences degree program for completion of their Bachelor of Health Sciences degree.
+Graduates of Lethbridge College's Practical Nurse diploma program with a minimum 3.00 GPA are eligible to be admitted into the University of Lethbridge's Post-Diploma Bachelor of Health Sciences program for completion of their Bachelor of Health Sciences degree.
+Once admitted, students will be third-year degree level students at the University of Lethbridge in its Faculty of Health Sciences in all respects.

-Upon successful completion of your diploma and passing the national Practical Nurse exam, career opportunities exist in a variety of health care settings such as acute care, long-term care, and community agencies.
+Upon successful completion of your diploma and passing the Canadian Practical Nursing Registration Exam, career opportunities exist in a variety of health care settings such as acute care, long-term care, and community agencies.

-Practical Nurses are part of an inter-professional collaborative team and play a primary role in managing the needs and complexity of the client.
+Practical Nurses are part of an inter-professional collaborative health care team and play a primary role in providing safe, competent and ethical care to the public.